Interlocking Backpropagation: Improving depthwise model-parallelism: Interlocking Backpropagation

-Unlike local training, in \nwise{n} interlocking backprop the gradient from the loss at the final layer affects all the parameters of the network, it just does so indirectly.
-With \nwise{2}, the first component optimises for both its local loss, and the loss of the second component.
-The second component optimises its loss and the loss of component 3, and so on until the final loss.
-As a result, there is indirect communication from components at the head of the model to previous components.
+Unlike local training, in \nwise{n} interlocking backpropagation the gradient from the loss at the final layer affects all the parameters of the network, it just does so indirectly.
+In \nwise{2} training, the first module's parameters are updated to optimise the second module's loss.
+The second module's loss depends on its parameters, which are updated to optimise the third module's loss, and so on, until the final loss.
+As a result, there is indirect communication from modules at the head of the model to previous modules.
+Note that a similar argument about indirect gradient communication in this type of model was made concurrently by \citet{loco}.